CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 Cumulus Linux supports the following profiles:
 - *Default* is the profile specified in the IEEE 1588 standard.
 If you do not choose a profile or perform any optional configuration, the PTP software is initialized with default values in the standard.
 The default profile addresses some common applications, such as Industrial Automation.
 It does not have any network restrictions and is used as the first profile to be tested in qualification of equipment.
 - *AES67* is a standard developed by the Audio Engineering Society to support Audio Over IP and Audio Over Ethernet.
 The standard uses IPV4 multicast and IGMP.
 DiffServ and DSCP are used for setting priorities.
 This PTP profile allows you to combine audio streams at the receiver end and allows synchronization of multiple streams.
 - *SMPTE ST-2059-2* is a standard developed by the Society of Motion Pictures and Television Engineers.
 The standard was developed specifically to synchronize video equipment in a professional broadcast environment.
 Strict timing is required to switch between video streams at the frame level in the nano second range.
 For example, an NFL broadcast typically has multiple cameras sending video streams .
-The clocks in these cameras need to be synchronized to the nano second level.
+You need to synchronize the clocks in these cameras to the nano second level.
 This allows switching from one camera angle to another by switching at the frame level without viewers noticing a blank frame.

 AES67 and SMPTE ST-2059-2 are PTP Multimedia profiles.
 These profiles support video and audio applications used in professional broadcast environments and synchronization of multiple video and audio streams across multiple devices.